Lucius Pham

 I'm always looking for the next up-and-coming local talent to introduce to you, whether through video or on-air.

-Who should I know about next?
+Who should I be listening to?
 I'm all ears!

 My favorite Iowa music destinations: